ldstep/ldstephensnet/content/notes.md

 ---

+August 22, 2025, at 10:50:30 AM

+I switched back to Alfred this morning.
+I missed Alfred’s Universal Actions, among other things.
+Raycast has nothing like that that I’m aware of.
+Let me know if I’m wrong about that.

+---

 August 21, 2025, at 2:39:43 PM

 I made a few minor changes to the footer of my sites today.
 I’ve cross-linked ldstephens.net and weblog.ldstephens.net.